nartodono/Example-Game-Memory-Trainer/README.md

 ---

-### Q: Does the trainer not work with version other than Supermarket Simulator V1.0.2(133)?
+### Q: Does the trainer work with version other than Supermarket Simulator V1.0.2(133)?

 **A:**
 This trainer is designed for **Supermarket Simulator v1.0.2 (133)**.